Who is the Strictly Come Dancing 2022 contestant James Bye?

 Everything you need to know about the ‘EastEnders’ actor

-Actor James Bye has been announced as one of 15 contestants on this year’s Strictly Come Dancing.
+Actor James Bye is one of the contestants on this year’s Strictly Come Dancing.

 The rest of the line-up includes TV presenters, athletes, and pop stars.